suizokukan/pimydoc/README.md

 #(7) history / future versions

 - 0.1.7(beta) (2016_08_XX) : documentation/project in beta phase
+    • improved the documentation
     • added tests/test8/ which should have been added in 0.1.6
+    • improved error message in newline()
+    • modified rewrite_new_targetfile() : if PROFILE_PYTHON_SPACENBR_FOR_A_TAB
+      is set to 0, no tabulation is replaced.

+    • unittests : 1 test (passed)
+    • raw Pylint invocation : 10.0/10.0 for all scripts.
+    • version packaged and sent to Pypi (https://pypi.python.org/pypi/Pimydoc)

 v 0.1.6(alpha) (2016_08_28) a docline can be inside a commentary beginning
                             with "#" or "//"
     • modified rewrite_new_targetfile() to handle doclines to be added after